All Episodes

 Absolutely.

-So getter, G-E-T-T-R, which I I very in a very subtle way, uh have it plastered all behind me.
+So Getter, G-E-T-T-R, which I very, in a very subtle way, have it plastered all behind me.

-You can get right in and get right and start using it.
+You can get it right in and start using it.

-Um, and we'll ask you to say, come check out the platform, whether it be the uh some great folks, whether it be Steve Bannon, uh, whether it be Dinesh D'Souza, it'd be Sean Hannity, Tucker Carlson, uh, Russell Brand, uh Joe Rogan's on the platform, uh, Jorge Masvedal.
+And we'll ask you to say, come check out the platform, whether it be some great folks, whether it be Steve Bannon, whether it be Dinesh D'Souza, whether it be Sean Hannity, Tucker Carlson, Russell Brand, Joe Rogan's on the platform, Jorge Mazvedal.

-I know we lost on Saturday, but he stole our boy, Gomaz.
+I know he lost on Saturday, but he stole our boy, Gomez.

-It's really exciting just the way that we've seen this off and grow.
+It's really exciting just the way we've seen this off and grow.

-And I'm glad to be over the ride.
+And I'm glad to be over for the ride.

 Well, thank you so much for coming on the show.